coverclock/com-diag-diminuto/README.md

 configuring a non-working search domain), but this configuration change did not persist across reboots.

-I finally (I think) fixed this by removing the soft link to /etc/resolv.conf and hand coding /etc/resolv.conf, removing the line "search diag.com".
-This is not the preferred fix.
+I initially fixed this by removing the soft link to /etc/resolv.conf and hand coding /etc/resolv.conf, removing the line "search diag.com".
+This was not the preferred fix.

+Eventually (almost by accident) I re-discovered the configuration file I had added, a YAML file in /etc/netplan, and removed the "search" line from it.
+After rebooting, this permanently (and correctly) fixed the problem.
+(I also restored the original soft link from /etc/resolv.conf.)

 ## Build Running Out Of Memory